English (ENG)

 ENG 440 Literary Theory 4 credits

 In this course students become familiar with various critical theories about literature including structuralism, deconstruction, cultural criticism (especially as related to third world literature), feminist theory and psychoanalytical theory.
 It prepares them to read critically and helps them to develop their own critical stances.
-(Prerequisites: Minimum grade of C- in ENG 120 and ENG 155, and an upper level English course)
+(Prerequisites: Minimum grade of C- in ENG 121 and an upper-level English course)

 ENG 487 Topics in Literature 2,4 credits